Print3M/securitree/_md/windows-security/lateral-movement/techniques/access-token-manipulation/index.md

 > sekurlsa::pth /user:$target_user /domain:$domain /ntlm:$nt_hash /run:cmd.exe
 ```

-## RunAsCs (using password)
+## RunasCs (using password)

 If we don't have stable access to the machine over RDP or another more convenient method, we probably won't want to use the default `runas.exe` because it doesn't allow us to pass the password directly in the command line.
-Instead, we will use the specialized tool: `RunAsCs.exe` ([GitHub](https://github.com/antonioCoco/RunasCs)).
+Instead, we will use the specialized tool: `RunasCs.exe` ([GitHub](https://github.com/antonioCoco/RunasCs)).
 This is a **custom offensive utility to run specific processes under a different user account by specifying explicit credentials**.
 It performs sophisticated access token manipulation under the hood.

-RunAsCs has many different parameters useful in red-teaming, below we present the most useful.
+RunasCs has many different parameters useful in red-teaming, below we present the most useful.

 > **NOTICE**: You can execute for example `nc.exe [...]` using `RunasCs` and get a reverse shell as a different user. `RunasCs` also has built-in ability (read below) to redirect standard streams of a command to a remote host.